Confirmation (Lutheran Church): Rite

+The Lutheran rite of confirmation enjoins the laying on of hands upon each of the candidates, with certain Missals such as Evangelical Lutheran Worship including an invocation of the Holy Spirit to stir up in the confirmands the Gifts of the Holy Spirit received in the sacrament of Holy Baptism: "Stir up in them the gift of your Holy Spirit: the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and the fear of the Lord, the spirit of joy in your presence, both now and forever."

 Similar to the Roman Catholic tradition, some Lutheran congregations instruct the very young (such as age 7) in understanding the Eucharist and then receive First Communion before beginning the Confirmation process several years later.
-(Other Lutheran congregations confirm children at about the 5th grade, or the 8th grade, if they are of the LCMS Lutheran synod, after which they make their first Holy Communion.)
+(Other Lutheran congregations confirm children at about the 5th grade, or the 8th grade, if they are of the LCMS Lutheran synod, after which they take their first Holy Communion.)
 At the conclusion of this catechetical instruction, young persons traditionally make a public profession of their faith in a public ceremony.
 Students often begin taking catechism classes at about age twelve and are usually confirmed at age fourteen.
-Some Lutheran pastors and theologians are now beginning to ask whether it is permissible to adopt the practice of the Eastern church and to confirm/chrismate at baptism, including infants.
+At present, certain Lutheran theologians are investigating the allowance of the practice of the Eastern church to confirm/chrismate at baptism, including infants.

 Lutherans do not accept the belief that only a bishop can confirm, as is the custom in the Anglican tradition.
-Even in countries where Lutherans claim to retain apostolic succession, such as Denmark, Estonia, Finland, Norway and Sweden etc., a pastor is allowed to confirm.
+Even in countries where Lutherans claim to retain apostolic succession, such as Denmark, Estonia, Finland, Kenya, Norway and Sweden etc., a priest (pastor) is allowed to confirm.